 Misleading Claims About Solar

-Solar panels are becoming an increasingly popular option to reduce your energy bills and generate clean energy.
+Solar panels are a very popular option with consumers who are trying to reduce their energy bills and generate clean energy.

 With many different products and retailers on the market, making a decision can be difficult.
 Make sure you understand exactly what you are signing up to and carefully research the products and suppliers before signing a contract.